LUXROBO/modi-sdk-android/README.md

 [![](https://jitpack.io/v/LUXROBO/modi-sdk-android.svg)](https://jitpack.io/#LUXROBO/modi-sdk-android)

-Easy😆 and fast💨 MODI Play API.
+Easy😆 and fast💨 MODI SDK API.

-* Free software: MIT license
 * Documentation: https://luxrobo.github.io/modi-sdk-android/index.html

 Quickstart
 -------

-Install the latest MODI Play API if you haven't installed it yet
+Install the latest MODI SDK API if you haven't installed it yet

 Add it in your root build.gradle at the end of repositories: